VitalPBX/vitalpbx_agent_ai/README.md

 </pre>

 ## Testing Embedding
-To test the functionality of our AI Agent with the Embedding option, run the following script:
+To test the functionality of our AI Agent with the Embedding option, run the following script:<br>
 1.- Upload the document to the /var/lib/asterisk/agi-bin/docs folder with the information to use for the query with ChatGPT-Embedded<br>
 2.- To transfer this document to a Vector database (ChromaDB), proceed to execute the following command.
 <pre>